-This flawless chocolate fudge recipe is perfect every time!
-Creamy, chocolatey, and utterly delicious - this is the fudge your grandma used to make!
+This homemade fudge recipe is perfect every time of year!
+Creamy, chocolatey, and utterly delicious – this is the old fashioned fudge your grandma used to make!
 Perfect for holiday get togethers, and easy enough to make with children, creating lasting memories and delicious treats everyone will enjoy.

 For me, chocolate Fudge is a food only to be consumed during the Holiday Season.
 I don’t know why, but its just the way it has always been.